-MS: I remember walking through old business parks and we both had field recorders.
-We passed by a really loud air conditioning unit, and we thought, ‘Oh that’s cool, we should record it.’
+MS: I remember walking through old business parks, and we would have field recorders.
+We passed by a really loud air conditioning unit once, and we thought, ‘Oh that’s cool, we should record it.’
 And that’s where we started, to put some perspective on what we heard as music.
 We would use anything that had a beat or harmonic.

 KD: Fundamentally, that’s where we come from: messing around with sound until something interests us.
 Or even if it doesn’t, it’s just fun to do that.
 We have plenty of recordings of that kind of stuff [laughs].

-Q: From that experimentation, how long was it before you started playing together in a band?
+Q: From that experimentation, how long was it before you started playing music together?

 KD: I was in college and Michael was in Dallas, and we didn’t know we were both interested in making music until we met up during a holiday.
 ‘Oh, you’re doing music?
 Me too!
 This is what I’ve been doing – let’s try and do something together.’
-In that period before collaborating, I was learning to play banjo of all things.
-Kind of learning how to play banjo is really funny to me now.
-I still like it, but I’ve been wanting to get one [laughs].
-And then we came together and made some things.
-I started to get more interested and then we kept in contact over the course of a few years.
+In that period before collaborating, I was learning to play banjo, of all things [laughs].
+And then we came together and made some [music].
+I started to get more interested, and then we kept in contact over the course of a few years.
 We got together and made a song that ended up being the first of our band, S U R V I V E. Outside of experimenting with sound, a lot of our musical influences came from stuff like Warp Records, Reflex Records, and Thrill Jockey, which is a Chicago label.

 Q: How long was it from starting S U R V I V E until the Duffer Brothers contacted you both about scoring Stranger Things?

-Q: From what I’ve learned, it seems like you were involved pretty early in the production process.
+Q: From what I’ve learned, it seems like you guys were involved pretty early in production.